IominimoI/CS50FinalProject/README.md

    - Brute force protection

 2. **Data Protection**:
-   - All sensitive data is encrypted before storage.
+   - All sensitive data is encrypted before storage
-   - Passwords are hashed using SHA-256 for secure verification.
+   - Passwords are hashed using SHA-256 for secure verification

 3. **Database Security**:
-   - The database is encrypted and protected with strict file permissions.
+   - The database is encrypted and protected with strict file permissions
-   - Integrity checks are performed to ensure data consistency.
+   - Integrity checks are performed to ensure data consistency

+### Installation of the Build App (the simple and convenient way)
+1. Download the PMG Secure.dmg file from within the repository
+2. Double-click the downloaded file to install the app
+   - Drag and drop the app icon to the Applications folder, you can now use the app and register as a new user

-### Installation and Setup
+### Installation and Setup for command line users (the curious way)
 1. **Clone the Repository**:
    ```bash
    git clone <repository-url>
    cd <repository-directory>
    ```

-2. **Create and activate a Virtual Environment**:
+2. **Create and activate a virtual environment**:
   ```bash
   python -m venv venv
   source venv/bin/activate